The User Testing Field Guide

 Three different methods of user testing

-User testing, or usability testing, comes in many forms and there isn’t really a one size fits all solution – especially if you’re working without a research team.
+User testing, or usability testing, comes in many forms and there isn’t really a one-size-fits-all solution – especially if you’re working without a research team.

 In the following chapters, we’ll define and guide you through three of the most popular methods: